DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ### Wed Oct 25
 - Review questions posed by community partners and existing data sources
-- Assign Build 3: Draw, Pivot, and Create Chart and Map Ideas, worth 5 points, DUE TODO
+- Assign Build 3: Data Patterns for Partner Progress Reports TODO
 -  Discuss your ideas in randomly assigned pairs, but each person must show their work to earn credit.
-- Draw your concept on paper for approval by instructor, then set up pivot table and create chart using sample data TODO
-- Finish your builds and submit by Fri Oct 27th 5pm
+- Finish your builds and submit by Fri Oct 27th 1pm

 ### Mon Oct 30
-- In-class: Review Chart and Map Ideas, and decide what to show in progress report to partners in next class

-### Wed Nov 1
-- In-class: Progress reports with community-learning partners on Zoom
-    - 11:40-12:10 (30 min) College Access with Melissa Paul (Hartford Promise) and Fionnuala Darby-Hudgens (CT Data)
-    - 12:15-12:45 (30 min) Child Care with Izzi Greenberg (Middlesex Coalition for Children) and Merrill Gay (CT Early Childhood Alliance)

-### Mon Nov 6
 - Before class: create a free account on [Github](https://github.com).
 Use a relatively short or simple username that you may wish to share professionally in the future.
 Note: New GitHub accounts may require 2-factor authentication.
 - Overview of Learning Goal #8: Edit and Host Leaflet Code on GitHub.
 Start reading HODV Chapter 10 <https://handsondataviz.org/github.html>
-  - Analogy: GitHub Code Repository is similar to a Public Recipe Cookbook
+  - Analogy: GitHub Code Repository is like a public cookbook of recipes, and GitHub Pages is like an oven that bakes your code
   - Copy, Edit, and Host a Simple Leaflet Map
-- Prep for Leaflet Code Editing quiz, to be taken during any 2-hour period by Sun Nov 12th on [Moodle](https://moodle.trincoll.edu).
+- Prep for Leaflet Code Editing quiz, to be taken during any 2-hour period by Sun Nov 5th on [Moodle](https://moodle.trincoll.edu).
+- In-class: Review Build 3 Data Patterns, and decide what to show in progress report to partners in next class

-### Wed Nov 8
+### Wed Nov 1
+- In-class: Progress reports with community-learning partners on Zoom
+    - 11:40-12:10 (30 min) College Access with Melissa Paul (Hartford Promise) and Fionnuala Darby-Hudgens (CT Data)
+    - 12:15-12:45 (30 min) Child Care with Izzi Greenberg (Middlesex Coalition for Children) and Merrill Gay (CT Early Childhood Alliance)
-- In-class: Review partner requests and discuss your preferences for final projects (Builds 4-7).
-No more than two people per team, but some projects can be divided for two separate teams.
+- Start thinking about your preferences for final projects (Builds 4-7).
-- [Submit final project preferences in Google Form](https://forms.gle/YB6pw6NWhfnYhKR68) for Builds 4-7, with final decisions made by instructor to balance numbers.
 Priority will be given to students who wish to partner with another student.
+No more than two students per team, but some projects can be divided up for coordinated separate teams.
+Duos are strongly encouraged.
+While you can choose to work solo, you will be held to the same expectations as a duo.

-### Mon Nov 13
+### Mon Nov 6
 - Overview of Learning Goal #9: Explore Leaflet Map Code Templates.
 Start reading HODV Chapter 12 <https://handsondataviz.org/leaflet.html>
   - Leaflet Maps with Google Sheets
   - Leaflet Storymaps with Google Sheets
-- Prep for Leaflet Map Code Template quiz, to be taken during any 2-hour period by Sun Nov 19th 9pm on [Moodle](https://moodle.trincoll.edu).
+- Prep for Leaflet Map Code Template quiz, to be taken during any 2-hour period by Sun Nov 12th 9pm on [Moodle](https://moodle.trincoll.edu). **First of two quizzes due on the same day**
 - Reminder: Everyone can view each other's GitHub repos, using links at top of Moodle
+- [Submit final project preferences in Google Form](https://forms.gle/YB6pw6NWhfnYhKR68) for Builds 4-7, with final decisions made by instructor to balance numbers.

+### Wed Nov 8
+- Finalize duo/solo assignments for Builds 4-7
-- TODO: Assign Build 4: Show Your Plan and Preliminary Visualization, due on the Google Doc by Sun Nov 19th 9pm **same deadline as above**, worth 5 points.
+- TODO: Assign Build 4: Show Your Plan and Preliminary Visualization, due on the Google Doc by TODO DATE, worth 5 points.
-- Workshop time for Build 4, and meetings with instructor and TA
-- Schedule duo/solo Zoom appointment slots with instructor for Monday
+- See [sample finished data stories by students on past projects](https://datavizforall.org/partners-projects/)
+- Overview of Learning Goal #11: Embed on the Web.
+Start reading Chapter 9 <https://handsondataviz.org/embed.html>
+  - Static images versus interactive iframes
+  - Get the iframe embed code for a published visualization
+  - Embed the iframe code in an HTML web page
+  - Make your own copy of [dataviz-story-template from GitHub](https://github.com/DataVizForAll/dataviz-story-template) and follow instructions inside the `index.html` file
+  - Start Embed on the Web quiz, due by Sun Nov 12th 9pm on [Moodle](https://moodle.trincoll.edu). **Second of two quizzes due on the same day**

-### Wed Nov 15
+### Mon Nov 13
-- TODO COMBINE GOALS 10 and 11
 - Overview of Learning Goal #10: Tell and Show Your Data Story.
-Start reading HODV Chapter <https://handsondataviz.org/story.html>
+Start reading HODV Chapter 15 <https://handsondataviz.org/story.html>
   - Build Narrative on a Storyboard
   - Draw Attention to Meaning
   - Acknowledge Sources and Uncertainty
 - There is no separate Moodle quiz, because this content is combined with the Build 5 below for 10 points total.
 - Assign Build 5: Data Story Draft: Tell a Meaningful Data Story on your assigned project, with around 500-750 words plus visualizations, for peer review.
-Due by TODO DATE as a Google Doc *shared for anyone to comment* with links to related data files and/or visualizations, worth 10 points (combined value of Quiz 10 and Build 5).
+Due by Sun Nov 19th 9pm as a Google Doc *shared for anyone to comment* with links to related data files and/or visualizations, worth 10 points (combined value of Quiz 10 and Build 5).
 Be sure to include:
   - Introduction: What is the question and why does it matter?
   - Findings and Evidence: Tell us key insights (text), then show us evidence (visuals)
-  - Sources and Methods: Describe how you did the work and any questions in the data, with links
+  - Sources and Methods: Describe how you found and analyzed the data, include links to any of your public Google Sheets, and raise any questions or uncertainty.
-  - Address these [peer-review criteria](https://docs.google.com/document/d/1Glp23sUrATB129wDvYx8YR7sd0qdLt-XqksOCfjLLVo/edit) for use in our next class
+  - Address these [peer-review criteria](https://docs.google.com/document/d/1Glp23sUrATB129wDvYx8YR7sd0qdLt-XqksOCfjLLVo/edit) for use in our upcoming class
-- See [sample finished data stories by students on past projects](https://datavizforall.org/partners-projects/)

-- Overview of Learning Goal #11: Embed on the Web.
-Start reading Chapter 9 <https://handsondataviz.org/embed.html>
-  - Static images versus interactive iframes
-  - Get the iframe embed code for a published visualization
-  - Embed the iframe code in an HTML web page
-  - Make your own copy of [dataviz-story-template from GitHub](https://github.com/DataVizForAll/dataviz-story-template) and follow instructions inside the `index.html` file
-  - Start Embed on the Web quiz, due by Mon 17 April 9pm on [Moodle](https://moodle.trincoll.edu).
-- Assign [Build Stage 6A & 6B](https://docs.google.com/document/d/1mGoPZC2d1Q631bcgmbsy4BynFkEHoMqmr95anyQG5_w/edit): Submit complete draft of your data story, as a published GitHub Pages link (preferred) or Google Doc (acceptable), for comments (no scores) by community partners. **Now due Wed 19 April 5pm**, for instructor to send to community partners.
+- Be prepared to give a 1-minute presentation of your draft data story in our next class meeting

+### Wed Nov 15
+- Insert links to your not-yet-finished work on the Build 5 Google Doc and confirm you have *shared for anyone to comment* with links to related data files and/or visualizations
+- In-class: workshop time
+  - Check-in meetings with instructor
+  - Rehearse a 1-minute oral presentation of your data story with the TA
+- Schedule duo/solo Zoom appointment slots with instructor for Monday

 ### Mon Nov 20
-- In place of our regular class, duo/solo 15-minute Zoom meetings with instructor for feedback on Build 4.
+- In place of our regular class, duo/solo 15-minute Zoom meetings with instructor for feedback on Build 5.

 ### Wed Nov 22
 - No class - Thanksgiving Break